List of Montreal Canadiens award winners: Foster Hewitt Memorial Award

-Six members of the Canadiens organization have been honoured with the Foster Hewitt Memorial Award.
+Seven members of the Canadiens organization have been honoured with the Foster Hewitt Memorial Award.
 The award is presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.

 Retired numbers

 The Montreal Canadiens have retired fifteen of their jersey numbers.
 Also out of circulation is the number 99, which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Canadiens during his 20-year NHL career and the only Canadiens to wear the number prior to its retirement were Joe Lamb, Des Roche and Leo Bourgeault during the 1934–35 season.

 Team awards

 Jacques Beauchamp Molson Trophy

 The Jacques Beauchamp Molson Trophy is an award given to the player "who played a dominant role during the regular season, without obtaining any particular honor" as determined by the local media.
 It is named in honour of long-time reporter Jacques Beauchamp.